yifanzhang713/IA-SSD/README.md

 d.
 Prepare the datasets.

-Download the official KITTI and Waymo datasets and organize the unzipped files as follows:
+Download the official KITTI and Waymo datasets, then organize the unzipped files as follows:
 ```
 IA-SSD
 ├── data